cmadland/teaching/pages/02.edci335/05.week-2/05.assessment/section.md

 Please see the [Assignments page](https://edtechuvic.madland.ca/edci335/assignments) for details about how to complete the Blueprint.
 Please submit either a link to your web document or upload a file in CourseSpaces.

+!!
+You MUST submit this assignment and receive my feedback *prior* to submitting your *Interactive Learning Resource* assignment!
+I will endeavour to provide feedback on your Blueprint by the end of week 3.

 # Week 2 Checklist
 Here is a list of things you should have completed this week: